-BIDMaP is the latest cutting-edge research initiative developed as part of the Division of Computing, Data Science, and Society (CDSS).
+BIDMaP is the latest cutting-edge research initiative developed as part of the College of Computing, Data Science, and Society (CDSS).
 Like the Computational Precision Health program launched last year, it will capitalize on Berkeley’s first-rate faculty and new faculty hires to create a novel field and interdisciplinary solutions that help solve society’s most intractable problems.

 Saving us from the worst of climate change

 A MOF is a crystalline structure that — through strong bonds between metals and organic linkers — contains a large surface area, folded and compacted into tiny spaces.
 Each of the more than 100,000 frameworks in existence can attract, filter, store or release specific molecules like carbon dioxide and water, operating in different environments and with high precision.
 COFs are yet another class of ultra porous crystals made entirely from strongly bonded organic molecules with no metals; their versatility offers another frontier in applications for electronics and sensors.
 MOFs and COFs are outcomes of reticular chemistry, a field started by Yaghi and now being practiced by scientists in more than 100 countries.